projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to request the SVC to send the authoritative frame-time at each TIME_SYNC strobe.

-.. c:function:: int interface_eject(u8 intf_id);
+.. c:function:: int module_eject(u8 primary_intf_id);

-    The AP Module uses this operation to request the SVC to perform the necessary action to eject an interface associated with the given interface id.
+    The AP Module uses this operation to request the SVC to perform the necessary action to eject a Module having the given primary interface id.

 .. c:function:: int key_event(u16 key_code, u8 key_event);